sgjsakura/AspNetCore/PagerDemo.md

 ```

 #### Enabling AJAX
-AJAX nagivation is an important feature for mordern web application.
+AJAX navigation is an common feature for a lots of mordern web applications.
 It should be pointed out that navigation is not the core business for a pager, but a feature on HTML interaction.
 Thus, this feature is not provided in the `PagerOptions` level, and you should ask the `IPagerHtmlGenerator` service to support AJAX navigation.

-For the default `BootstrapPagerHtmlGenerator`, we would like to suggest you use the **Microsoft jQuery Unobtrusive Ajax** library as your AJAX support library.
-This library allows you to add static HTML attributes to control the AJAX behavior, which is especially compatible with this package.
+For the default `BootstrapPagerHtmlGenerator`, it is suggested that use the **Microsoft jQuery Unobtrusive Ajax** library as your AJAX support library.
+This library allows you to add static HTML attributes to control the AJAX behavior, which is highly compatible with this package.
 For example, a simple way to just enable AJAX nagivation is like:
 ```HTML
 <pager setting-link-attr-data-ajax="true" />
 ```
 The above code will generate all `<a>` element with a setting of `data-ajax="true"`, which can enable the AJAX navigation for links.
-For more detailed AJAX control, please read the offical documentation of **Microsoft jQuery Unobtrusive Ajax** library.
+For more detailed information about AJAX behaviour controlling, please read the offical documentation of **Microsoft jQuery Unobtrusive Ajax** library.

 *** Feature Works and Contribution

 The author is planned to add the following new features:
 - [ ] Hash (Fragment) based URL generators
 - [ ] `FormatProvider` controlling for generators
-- [ ] `Reversed` property for `PagerOptions`
+- [x] `IsReversed` property for `PagerOptions`
 - [ ] Extenders for pager generators

 Anyone who want to help improve the library is very welcome~